 Dividends: The holders of shares of the Company's common stock are entitled to receive dividends when and as declared by the Board.
-Cash dividends of \$0.32 per share, amounting to \$3.2 million, were declared during each of fiscal years 2019 and 2018.
+Aggregate cash dividends of \$0.57 and \$0.32 per share, amounting to \$5.8 million and \$3.2 million, were declared during fiscal years 2020 and 2019, respectively.
+Cash dividends declared during fiscal year 2020 included a special cash dividend of \$0.25 per share.
 The Company's financing agreement with CIT permits the payment by the Company of cash dividends on its common stock without limitation, provided there is no default before or as a result of the payment of such dividends.

 Stock Repurchases: The Company acquired treasury shares by way of the surrender to the Company from several employees shares of common stock to satisfy the income tax withholding obligations relating to the vesting of stock.
-In this manner, the Company acquired 16,000 treasury shares during the fiscal year ended March 31, 2019 at a weighted-average market value of \$5.87 per share and acquired 7,000 treasury shares during the fiscal year ended April 1, 2018 at a weighted-average market value of \$8.10 per share.
+In this manner, the Company acquired 12,000 treasury shares during the fiscal year ended March 29, 2020 at a weighted-average market value of \$6.63 per share and acquired 16,000 treasury shares during the fiscal year ended March 31, 2019 at a weighted-average market value of \$5.87 per share.